UPPMAX/uppmax_intro_day_1/docs/lesson_plans/20250210/README.md

 - [x] Add answers to [using the remote desktop](../../sessions/use_remote_desktop.md)

+## Inclusive teaching

+I discussesed with a colleague about inclusive teaching.
-Read up on 'Inclusive teaching', found `[Dewsbury & Brame, 2018]` and [this PDF](inclusive_teaching_checklist.pdf):
+Due to this, I read up on 'Inclusive teaching', found `[Dewsbury & Brame, 2018]` and [this PDF](inclusive_teaching_checklist.pdf):

 - Classroom climate: